 Dead Bird in a Dream

-The art of dreaming is not as new as people have been dreaming about weird things.
+The art of dreaming of birds is not as new as people have been dreaming about weird things.
 However, a dead bird in a dream is in another class.
 What exactly does it mean?

 Dead Crow Meaning